jabrena/jbang-catalog/README.md

 ## Motivation

-Sometimes, I need to travel in Europe or cross the Atlantic ocean but after 2 years of COVID, before travelling I need to review country restrictions defined for travellers.
+Sometimes, I need to travel in Europe or cross the Atlantic ocean but after 2 years of COVID, before travelling I need to review the country restrictions defined for travellers.

-Amadeus for developers provides an API for that and it offer information for 200 countries.
+Amadeus for developers provides an API for that and it offer information.

 ## How to use it?